 |Platinum||4 to 4.5|

 |Amber||2 to 2.5|

 Why Should You Care About the Mohs Scale?

-Knowing how gemstones rank on this scale helps you care for them in a way that prevents damage, but it won’t help you when it comes to gemstones chipping, because even diamonds chip and break.
+Knowing how gemstones rank on this scale helps you care for them in a way that prevents damage, but it won’t help you when it comes to gemstone chipping, because even diamonds chip and break.
 The Mohs Scale will help you make sure you don’t scratch your precious jewelry!
 Here are some tips:

 - Jewelry Storage: Don’t store jewelry together with different Mohs ranks.
 For instance, sapphire scratches opal (and anything else rated below 9) and should not be stored in a location where the two can bump up against each other.

 - Everyday Wear: At 2.5, pearls would suffer from the wear and tear of everyday use and should be treated with care.